Madeleine of Valois: Commemoration

 Epitaphs in Latin were composed by the French writers Etienne Dolet, Nicolas Desfrenes, Jean Visagier, and an anonymous poet.
 Gilles Corrozet and Pierre de Ronsard wrote verses in French.

 Less than a year after her death, following negotiations completed by David Beaton, James V married the widowed Mary of Guise.
 She had attended his wedding to Madeleine, and perhaps her uncle, Jean, Cardinal of Lorraine, suggested her to Francis I as a bride for the Scottish king.
 Twenty years later, listed amongst the treasures in Edinburgh Castle were two little gold cups, an agate basin, a jasper vase, and crystal jug given to Madeleine when she was a child in France.

+Jean Desmontiers had written and compiled a description of Scotland for Madeleine, the Sommaire de l'Origine Description et Merveilles d'Escosse.
+After her death, the text was dedicated for presentation to Catherine de' Medici and printed in 1538.